thefrontside/microstates/README.md

 ## map(fn: tree => tree, microstate: Microstate): Microstate

-`map` function is used to perform operations on the that is used to build the microstate.
-It expects a function and a microstate and returns a microstate.
-This function accepts a mapping function which will receive the microstate's tree.
+The `map` function is used to perform operations on the tree that are used to build a new Microstate.
+It expects a function and a Microstate and returns a Microstate.
+This function accepts a mapping function which will receive the Microstate's tree.
 The mapping function is expected to return a tree.
 The tree that is returned from the mapping will be used to generate the microstate that's returned by the map operation.

 This is most frequently used go derive a microstate with middleware installed.